 However, the honourable senator failed to mention that there is no section 16 with regard to the Supreme Court; and this bill makes no reference whatsoever to the Official Languages Act.
 That is where the problem with this bill lies.
 It is not subject to the Official Languages Act and therefore there are no protections.

 Let me refer honourable senators to what the Official Languages Commissioner said on the issue of institutional bilingualism in response to a question before the Official Languages Committee.
 This was in response to a question as to why the Senate and the House of Commons would not be subject to the same policy.

-In a word, no, I would never claim that this should be the case for members of Parliament, senators or ministers.
-These individuals have the same rights as citizens.
-By the very nature of the Official Languages Act, it is institutions that are required to bilingual, not individuals.
-The right of the citizen takes precedence over the right of the civil servant to work in his or her language.
+In a word, no, I never argue that this should be the case for members of Parliament, senators or ministers.
+Those people have the same rights as members of the public.
+The very nature of the Official Languages Act is that institutions that have to be bilingual, not individuals.
+The right of the public takes precedence over the right of the public servants to work in their language.
 The entire system is based on that principle.

 So the Supreme Court is not subject to the Official Languages Act, and this bill does not give it that right either.

 Senator Fraser: Honourable senators will be aware that I never comment on the words or acts of the Commissioner of Official Languages, for family reasons.
 I tried in my remarks to make reference to Senator Comeau's comment that perhaps other legislation would need to be amended, and I had in mind particularly this section of the Official Languages Act.
 It could be amended by amending this bill to include that provision or by companion legislation.
 That is one of the technical elements we would need to look at, but I do not think it goes to the fundamental principle of this bill, which is to do with the fact that we need judges of the Supreme Court to be able to understand all of the pleadings and the arguments brought before them.